sbstjn/jwkserve/src/jwkserve/README.md

 A fake authentication service to speed up local development for JWT consumers.

 This library is the core of [jwkserve-cli](https://crates.io/crates/jwkserve-cli).
-Use this library if you need a `poem` router that acts as an JWT / JWKS compatible authentication server.
+Use this library if you need a `poem` router that acts as a JWT / JWKS compatible authentication server.

 Also available as [sbstjn/jwkserve on DockerHub](https://hub.docker.com/repository/docker/sbstjn/jwkserve/general) and contribution is possible via [sbstjn/jwkserve on GitHub](https://github.com/sbstjn/jwkserve).